 Although you can play Sorcerer using Stamina-based abilities, that’s a little more complex, so I’m going to concentrate on Magicka here, since that’s what most people will naturally gravitate to with this class.

 If you are making a totally new Sorcerer character, the best race to choose for any Magicka-based character in Daggerfall Covenant is Breton.
-From outside of the Covenant, High Elf, or Argonian are also good choices.
+From outside of the Covenant, High Elf, Dark Elf, or Argonian are also great choices.